Board of Directors

 Consultant

 Holder of a master's degree, a member of the Communist Party of China, and started working in July 1988.
+Former Party Secretary of Southern University of Science and Technology.
 A representative of the 7th Shenzhen Municipal People's Congress.

 Dianjun Wang